Policies & Regulations

 Although personal use is not an intended use, the District recognizes that the District Network will be used for incidental personal activities provided that such use is within reason and provided that such usage is ordinarily on an employee’s own time, is occasional, and does not interfere with or burden the District’s operation, and is not otherwise contrary to Board Policies or Administrative Procedures.

-“Unauthorized uses” include prohibited uses and any other use for a prohibited purpose, including illegal activities, messages which may constitute discrimination or harassment under state or federal law or anything that interferes with the intended use.
+“Unauthorized uses” include prohibited uses and any other use for a prohibited purpose, including illegal activities, messages which may constitute discrimination or harassment under state or federal law, or anything that interferes with the intended use.
+In addition, no Personally Identifiable Information (PII) unrelated to District matters should be stored or transmitted using the District Network.

 All users of the District Network must read, understand, and comply with this Procedure as well as any additional guidelines established by the District.
 Such guidelines will be reviewed by the District and may become subject to Board approval as a Board Policy or Administrative Procedure.
 By using any part of the District Network, users agree that they will comply with this Procedure.